hzheni/ML4021-final-project/README.md

 # DS4021 Final Project Repository

 This repository contains all the code, data, and documentation for the DS4021 final project.
-Our project focuses on analyzing survey data to determine if an individual's self reported anxiety (1-10) can be predicted from their music preferences.
+Our project focuses on analyzing survey data to determine whether an individual's self-reported anxiety (rated 1-10) can be predicted from their music preferences.

 **Team Members:** Amelia Vasiliu, Jessica Ni, Ruth Melese